 Call For Papers

-PerCom 2015 will be held in St. Louis, located in the heart of the US and the "Gateway to the West".
-PerCom 2015 will provide a leading edge, scholarly forum for researchers, engineers, and students alike to share their state-of-the art research and developmental work in the broad areas of pervasive computing and communications.
+PerCom is going down under to Sydney, famous for such iconic attractions as the Opera House, Bondi Beach and Harbour Bridge.
+PerCom 2016 will provide a leading edge, scholarly forum for researchers, engineers, and students alike to share their state-of-the art research and developmental work in the broad areas of pervasive computing and communications.
 The conference will feature a diverse mixture of interactive forums: core technical sessions of high quality cutting-edge research articles; targeted workshops on exciting topics; live demonstrations of pervasive computing in action; inspiring keynote speeches; insightful panel discussions from domain experts; and posters representing emerging ideas.

 Research contributions are solicited in all areas pertinent to pervasive computing and communications, including: